Lucirion/Automation---Generating-Products-Sales-Report-Data_01/README.md

 - Randomized stock and sales generation.
 - Excel export of raw and processed data.
 - Revenue calculation and remaining stock tracking.
-- Already packed .exe files to allow you to run them- directly to see the results.
-Can also be assigned- to be run using a task scheduler to generate the- raw data and sales data once a day or so for testing.
+- Already packed .exe files to allow you to run them directly to see the results.
+Can also be assigned to be run using a task scheduler to generate the raw data and sales data once a day or so for testing.

 ## Folder Structure